MysteryCoder456/snippet-website/README.md

 # Snippet

-Instagram but people judge you on your code rather than naked pictures of you.
+Instagram but people judge you on your code rather than pictures of you.
 Possibly a million dollar startup idea??